dell/terraform-provider-powerscale/docs/data-sources/groupnet.md

 page_title: "powerscale_groupnet Data Source - terraform-provider-powerscale"
 subcategory: ""
 description: |-
   This datasource is used to query the existing Groupnets from PowerScale array.
-The information fetched from this datasource can be used for getting the details or for further processing in resource block. powerscale_groupnet sits above subnets and pools and allows separate Access Zones to contain distinct DNS settings.
+The information fetched from this datasource can be used for getting the details or for further processing in resource block.
+PowerScale Groupnet sits above subnets and pools and allows separate Access Zones to contain distinct DNS settings.
 ---

 # powerscale_groupnet (Data Source)

 This datasource is used to query the existing Groupnets from PowerScale array.
-The information fetched from this datasource can be used for getting the details or for further processing in resource block. powerscale_groupnet sits above subnets and pools and allows separate Access Zones to contain distinct DNS settings.
+The information fetched from this datasource can be used for getting the details or for further processing in resource block.
+PowerScale Groupnet sits above subnets and pools and allows separate Access Zones to contain distinct DNS settings.

 ## Example Usage